scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 # Minimal stack - core components
 In order to establish end-to-end connectivity, SCION relies on three main components.
 SCION's data plane carries out secure path-aware forwarding.
-Its control plane takes case of routing.
+Its control plane performs routing and it provides a selection of path segments.
 The Control Plane PKI then handles cryptographic material.

 The control plane is responsible for discovering and disseminating routing information.
-Route discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
+Path discovery is performed by each autonomous system (AS) thanks to an authenticated path-exploration mechanism called beaconing.
 SCION end hosts query their respective AS control plane and obtain authenticated and authorized network paths, in the form of path segments.
 End hosts select one or more of the end-to-end network paths, based on the application requirements (i.e., latency).
 End hosts then craft SCION packets containing the end-to-end path to the destination.
 The data plane is responsible for forwarding SCION packets while authenticating them at each hop.

-Both the control and data plane rely on the Control-Plane PKI (CP-PKI) for authentication and authorization.
+Both the control and data plane rely on the Control-Plane PKI (CP-PKI) for authentication.
 SCION's authentication mechanisms aim at protecting the whole end-to-end path at each hop.
 SCION Autonomous Systems are organised in Isolation Domains (ISDs), that independently define their own roots of trust.
 ISD members share a uniform trust environment (i.e., a common jurisdiction).
 They can transparently define trust relationships between parts of the network by deciding whether to trust other ISDs.
 SCION therefore relies on a unique trust model, which differs from other PKIs.
 We clarify the motivation behind this design choice in [Authentication] {{pki}}.

-All above mentioned core components are deployed in production (i.e., they are in use within the SSFN, the Swiss Finance Network).
+All above mentioned core components are deployed in production (e.g., they are in use within the SSFN, the Swiss Finance Network).
 There are commercial implementations of all core components (including a high performance data-plane).

 ## Routing - Control Plane
 The SCION control plane's main purpose is to discover and disseminate routing information, in the form of path segments.